deanlorenz/submariner/pkg/cable/wireguard/README.md

 - Support for testing with `kind` is not iplemented yet.

 - No new `iptables` rules were added, although source NAT needs to be disabled for cross cluster communication.
 This is similar to disabling SNAT when sending cross-cluster traffic between nodes to `submariner-gateway`, so the existing rules should be enough.
-  **The driver will fail if the CNI does SNAT before routing to Wireguard.** (e.g., failed with Calico, works with Flannel)
+  **The driver will fail if the CNI does SNAT before routing to Wireguard** (e.g., failed with Calico, works with Flannel).